From the Americas through to Europe and Asia, these cities were made for walking

 Luckily, Kathmandu isn’t all just crowds of people, explore the local cafes and discover the modern face of the city in a valley at the foot of the Himalayas.

 The 11-km-long walls are hard to overlook.
 They were commissioned following an increasing number of pirate and corsair raids to protect an important port in the area.
 The construction was finished in 1796, after nearly two hundred years of building, and is complete with bastions and fortifications all around.
-From the seaside, you can catch beautiful views of sunsets and the modern contemporary city centre.
+From the seaside, you can catch beautiful views of sunsets and the modern contemporary city center.

-The main entry point to the old fortified centre is at the Plaza de la Paz.
+The main entry point to the old fortified center is at the Plaza de la Paz.
 The yellow clock tower Puerta del Reloj marks the main and original gate to the city.
 Its name comes from the clock crowning it since the 18th century.

-If you decide you’ve had enough walking and want to just relax and enjoy some of the Carribean sun, head south towards Bocagrande and Castillogrande.
+If you decide you’ve had enough walking and want to just relax and enjoy some of the Caribbean sun, head south towards Bocagrande and Castillogrande.
 Cartagena has a number of city beaches that are perfect for an afternoon off from all the sightseeing Cartagena offers.
 Just be firm with the vendors.

 It doesn’t matter if you’re after learning about the past or exploring the hip and modern, in Cartagena you can find it all.

 Located in the heart of Belgium between the regions of Flanders and Wallonia, Brussels is a charming mixture of old and new.
 While it features many historical sites, it’s also the capital of the European Union and headquarters to a number of governmental and international institutions, such as the Nato.
-Being in the presence of all these important organisations — and supposedly important people — certainly makes Brussels quite exciting and unique.
+Being in the presence of all these important organizations — and supposedly important people — certainly makes Brussels quite exciting and unique.

 Start your walk at the central square in Brussels — Grand Place.
 Not only a Unesco Heritage Site but allegedly also one of the most beautiful squares in Europe (of course that’s up to you to decide).
 Here you’ll find the Brussels Town Hall, a masterpiece of Brabantine Gothic architecture from the 15th century.